Alex2262/AltairChessEngine/README.md

 Altair's binaries in its newer releases follow the [x86-64 Micro-architecture Level](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) scheme. \
 Most modern computers will support x86-64-v3.

-Altair can also be built from the source code with cmake or make.
+Altair can also be built from the source code with its makefile; however, it's mainly intended for testing purposes on frameworks.
+Building requires make and a C++20 compiler (Clang is suggested)

 Example:
 ```